parhaaam/SendSms/README.md

 // Send Lookup sms
 $sendSms = new Parhaaam\SendSms();
 $sendSms->sendLookup($receptor = "__phone_number__", $template = "loginVerify", $tokens = ["Test"]);
+// will send sms using default sms provider which has been set in config/sendsms.php

 // Send Lookup sms with sms.ir
 $sendSms = new SendSms();